jessuni/SafeColor/README.md

 **color**

+A base color.
+Should be 8bit RGB value in array `[r, g, b]`

 - type: `Array`
 - default: `[0, 0, 0]`

 **contrast**

+The minimum contrast ratio between the base color and the generated color.

 - type: `Number`
 - default: `4.5`

 ## Notice
 ES6 features: destructing assignment and map are used in this script.
-You may need polyfill for the script to work properly.
+You may need polyfills for the script to work properly.

 Note: to keep this as simple as possible, the output is a RGB value in string.
 If any built-in conversions (to HEX, to HSL) will make SafeColor much more convenient for you, please contact me to add the feature or feel free to pull request.
 Cheers!